3 Entropy

 In statistics the above derivation of entropy was rediscovered by Wallis (1962).

 The concept of entropy was first introduced in 1865 by Rudolph Clausius (1822-1888) in the context of thermodynamics.
-In physics entropy measures the distribution of energy: if energy is concentrated then the entropy is low, and conversely if energy is spread out the entropy is large.
-The total energy is conserved (first law of thermodynamics) but with time it will diffuse and thus entropy will increase with time (second law of thermodynamics).
+In physics entropy measures the dispersal of energy in a system.
+If energy is concentrated (and capacity for work is high) then the entropy is low, and conversely if energy is spread out (and capacity for work is low) the entropy is large.
+The total energy is conserved5 (first law of thermodynamics) but with time it will diffuse and thus entropy will increase with time (and capacity for work will decrease) (second law of thermodynamics).

 In the 1940–1950’s the notion of entropy turned out to be central also in information theory, a field pioneered by mathematicians such as Ralph Hartley (1888–1970), Solomon Kullback (1907–1994), Alan Turing (1912–1954), Richard Leibler (1914–2003), Irving J. Good (1916–2009), Claude Shannon (1916–2001), and Edwin T. Jaynes (1922–1998), and later further explored by Shun’ichi Amari (1936–), Imre Ciszár (1938–), Bradley Efron (1938–), Philip Dawid (1946–) and many others.

-Of the above, Turing and Good were affiliated with the University of Manchester.
+Of the above, Turing and Good were affiliated with the University of Manchester in the 1940–50s.